AdrianHarris96/SNP_Calling_Pipeline/README.md

-SNP-Calling Pipeline using BWA, GATK, Samtools and VCFtools
+SNP-Calling Pipeline using BWA, GATK, Samtools and BCFtools

 Detailed explanation of script can be found here: https://www.htslib.org/workflow/wgs-call.html